Video has the potential to completely revolutionize lead generation.

-Webinars and other such videos often have an email gate which means viewers are unable to watch the content unless they fill in their contact information.
-For this to work, you need to communicate the value of what will receive in the video.
-The only way a pre-roll lead capture works is if viewers are very clear about what they will be getting and how it will benefit them.
+Webinars and other such videos often have an email gate, which means viewers are unable to watch the content unless they fill in their contact information.
+For this to work, you need to communicate the value your content offers to viewers.
+The only way pre-roll lead capture works is if viewers are very clear about what they will be getting, and how it will benefit them.

-An email gate can also be used a little way into the webinar as a way of showing a teaser before asking viewers to continue.
-A post-roll capture lead capture can encourage viewers to take further action before leaving the video altogether.
+An email gate can also be used a once the webinar is underway, in the form of a a teaser that pops up before asking viewers to continue.
+A post-roll lead capture can encourage viewers to take further action before leaving the video altogether.
 If you neglect to conclude a video with a call-to-action, you’re leaving it up to viewers to find out more, and that’s a bad idea because they tend to be lazy.
 If they have to take extra steps without encouragement, you are likely to lose them.

-You can even use a parallel lead capture when your offer relates to the video content but filling in the form isn’t necessary for the video to continue playing.
-A redirect lead capture is used to direct the viewer to more content or to the next stage of the journey to minimize drop-off rates.
+You can even use a parallel lead capture when your offer relates to the video content and filling in the form isn’t necessary for the video to continue playing.
+A redirect lead capture is used to direct the viewer to additional content or to the next stage of the journey to minimize drop-off rates.

 Use interactive product and demo videos

 You can use these types of videos as opportunities to learn more about your prospects.
 Interactive elements can consist of features such as polls or surveys.
-This encourages more engagement and gives you more information about your leads, such as their most significant pain points.
+These encourage more engagement and give you more information about your leads, such as their most significant pain points.

 Include video in your email campaigns

 Video email marketing can increase click-through and conversion rates.
 Create video thumbnails to replace text and static images in emails.
 Emails that include the word video in the subject line receive a much higher open rate, and emails that contain a thumbnail see 200% to 300% more click-through.